menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 #### CLI Subcommand Limit
 We have decided that the maximum level of subcommands is three i.e. `donor update donations --option`

+#### CLI Testing
+After a discussion with Marina (senior tutor), we've decided that instead of testing the CLI by running its `main()` and providing raw user input, we will instead assume the framework is fully functional, and instead test any methods called by the `run()` method within a particular CLI command.
+This way we're only unit testing internal methods.